 At LTI, teams go through three phases in this manner:

 Grouping disparate journeys to entire product lines and mapping them to relevant digital channels and customer touchpoints.

 Formulating product & platform strategies:

 Begins with connecting related product lines and ends with data-driven personalization.

-Aligning platform strategies with business goals, improving productivity with internal products, creating data-driven products that leverage new-age automation philosophies, and more.
+Aligning product & platform strategies with business goals, improving productivity with internal products, creating data-driven products that leverage new-age automation philosophies, and more.

 In a testing phase, the goal is to create multiple prototypes so that they do not sink budgets and offer enough clarity on solving the problem at hand.
 It is important to note that prototypes are not just for products.
 They can be for processes, workflows, and anything else that needs to be validated before being implemented on a larger scale.

 Prototypes must create immersive experiences through interactions that can be A/B tested, give a taste of the MVP, and facilitate experience measurement.
 They must also clarify the required architecture and engineering strategies, tech stacks, program roadmap, and accelerators.